|

 flavoproteins Dehydrogenases containing flavin.
 They play a key role in the cellular respiration of plants and animals.

-flora /FLORE-uh/ The plant life, as opposed to animal life (fauna), of an era, geographic region, or biome.
+flora /FLORE-ə/ (1) the plant life, as opposed to animal life (fauna), of an era, geographic region, or biome; (2) gut flora: microorganisms living in the digestive tract.
 See biota.

 flow karyotyping Use of flow cytometry to analyze and separate chromosomes.